 The inability to get a good night’s sleep can lead to increased blood pressure, thereby putting strain on your heart, and not forgetting the link between a lack of sleep and conditions like depression and anxiety; yet unfortunately there are no laws protecting people against traffic or airport noise.
 The only thing you can do is to take measures yourself: simple things like changing the room where you sleep, wearing earplugs or investing in insulation or triple-glazed windows for your property can definitely make a difference to the quality of sleep you get.

 But what about noisy neighbours?

 Thankfully there are things you can do to tackle noise nuisance caused by inconsiderate neighbours.
-You can lodge a formal complaint with your local authority, who then have a duty to investigate and take measures to reduce the disturbance, if they deem it to be an unacceptable breach of noise level regulations.
-You can find out more about this by reading my other article about sleep deprivation and noisy neighbours!
+You can lodge a formal complaint with your local authority, who then have a duty to investigate and take measures to reduce the disturbance if they deem it to be an unacceptable breach of noise level regulations.
+You can find out more about this by reading our article about sleep deprivation and noisy neighbours!

 Latest posts by Clarke Roberts (see all)

 - Following COP26, here’s what we’re doing to help protect the planet - 12th November 2021